erinwitkop/apoptosis_data_pipeline/ANALYSIS_NOTES_2020/Step_by_Step_Analysis_Notes_R_Markdown.md

         `# Created new folder where this data will be housed
         $ pwd
         /data3/marine_diseases_lab/erin/2017_2020_Transcriptome_Analysis/pipeline_files/C_Vir_subset/2020_Raw_Transcriptome_Data/C_vir_Pro_RE22_SRA
+        # vdb-validate had an error when reviewing the checksum
+        $ cat C_vir_Pro_RE22_sra_checksum.txt
+        2020-03-02T22:30:48 vdb-validate.2.9.0 int: file not found while opening manager within virtual file system module - VFSManagerOpenFileRead() failed
+        2020-03-02T22:30:48 vdb-validate.2.9.0 err: param insufficient while validating path - No paths to validate
+        Usage: vdb-validate [options] path [ path... ]

+        # However, all other steps proceeded smoothly, I'm going to trust that the data was successfully downloaded.`
+  * Full pipeline finished successfully!
+  * Deleting all the raw files
+  * Transferred the `Probiotic_RE22_transcript_count_matrix.csv` and the `Probiotic_RE22_gene_count_matrix.csv` to
+          `$ pwd
+/Users/erinroberts/Documents/PhD_Research/Chapter_1_Apoptosis Paper/Chapter1_Apoptosis_Transcriptome_Analyses_2019/DATA ANALYSIS/apoptosis_data_pipeline/DESeq2/2020_Transcriptome_ANALYSIS`
         `
-  * Created coldata for DESeq2.
+  * Created coldata for Probiotic_RE22 for DESeq2.
-  * Running DEseq2 for Pro_RE22 data: Formula used is `~Time + Condition` to control for the effect of the age of the larvae and then compare each condition to control.
+  * Running DEseq2 for Pro_RE22 data:
+    - Formula used is `~Time + Condition` to control for the effect of the age of the larvae, and source, and then compare each condition to control.
+    - Time and family are the same (each time point was a different family!)
+Controlling for this effect is important!
 2. Investigating Cross Species DESeq2 analysis

   * Can I perform DEseq2 differential expression analysis using on the orthologous genes from both species?